SWittouck/benchmark-scarap/README.md

 # Benchmark SCARAP

-The goal of this project is to demonstrate the pan, core and clust modules of the SCARAP toolkit for prokaryotic comparative genomics.
+The goal of this project is to demonstrate the pan, core and sample modules of the SCARAP toolkit for prokaryotic comparative genomics.

 The pangenome pipeline of SCARAP (pan module) is benchmarked against various publicly available pangenome tools.
-Three benchmark datasets are used: (1) one representative genome for each genus of Lactobacillales, (2) OrthoBench and (3) paraBench.
+Three main benchmark datasets are used: (1) one representative genome for each genus of Lactobacillales, (2) OrthoBench and (3) paraBench.
 The core and clust modules are demonstrated on a dataset with Lactiplantibacillus plantarum genomes.

 ## Data

-`lactobacillales_genera/genomes.tsv`
+`lactobacillales`

+* `accessions_genusreps.tsv` and `accessions_speciesreps.tsv`:
+    * subsets of the table `bac120_metadata_r89.tsv`, downloaded from the GTDB
+    * NCBI assembly accession number and genus name for one representative genome per genus/species of Lactobacillales
+    * created by the script `src/01_prepare_lactobacillales/01_select_representatives.R`
+* `genomes_ncbi`
+    * fna file for one representative genome per species of Lactobacillales
+    * downloaded by the script `scr/01_prepare_lactobacillales/02_download_genomes.sh`

+`lplantarum`

+* `accessions.txt`:
     * subset of the table `bac120_metadata_r89.tsv`, downloaded from the GTDB
-* NCBI assembly accession number and genus name for one representative genome per genus of Lactobacillales
+    * NCBI assembly accession number for all genomes of the species Lactiplantibacillus plantarum
-* created by the script `src/01_dataprep_lactobacillales/01_select_accessions.R`
+    * created by the script `src/02_prepare_lplantarum/01_select_accessions.R`

-`lactobacillales_genera/genomes_ncbi`
+* `genomes_ncbi`

-* fna files for one representative genome per genus of Lactobacillales
+    * fna file for each genome of the species L. plantarum
-* downloaded by the script `src/01_dataprep_lactobacillales/02_download_genomes.R`
+    * downloaded by the script `scr/02_prepare_lplantarum/02_download_genomes.sh`

 `orthobench/OrthoBench_v1.1`